egor7/blog-1/csv/csv.md

 ![CSV meta-information by csvinfo](pic/csvinfo.png)

-Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc. Field `gr` short for granularity is particularly interesting as it gives hint how well the column values compresses and if it should be stored as enumeration (symbol in kdb+ parlance) rather than as string.
+Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc. Field `gr` short for *granularity* is particularly interesting as it gives hint how well the column values compresses and if it should be stored as enumeration (symbol in kdb+ parlance) rather than as string.

 You can control the number of lines to be examined for type inference by variable `READLINES`.
 The default value is 5555.
-The smaller this number the more chance of an inference rule to be accidental.
+The smaller this number the more chance of an inference rule to be coincidental.
 For example in sample table (that was also used in CSVKit tutorial) column `fips` matches the patter `HMMSS` for the first 916 rows, so we could infer time as type.
 The patter matching breaks from line 917 with values like `31067`.
 To disable partial file-based type inference, just change `READLINES`.

 ```
 q) .csv.READLINES: count read0 `data.csv